-Through these three coaching experiences I share below I was again reminded of the power of a coaching environment where a person who wants coaching puts themselves in the best position to be effectively coached by being candid, honest, and vulnerable.
-By choosing to go down the coaching path the way each of these people did they were able to maximize the coaching experience and positively impact his or her life, and mine too.
+Through these three coaching experiences you will begin to see the power of a coaching environment where a person who wants coaching puts themselves in the best position to be effectively coached by being candid, honest, and vulnerable.
+By choosing to go down the coaching path the way each of these people did, they were able to maximize the coaching experience and positively impact his or her life, and mine too.

 I first reached out to Bob when I initially launched Aspire Coaching because he told me in an email exchange that he would be happy to help me out any way he could.
 I knew I would be a fool to pass up the opportunity to receive guidance from a person I respected personally and who I knew had a history of successfully launching businesses of his own.
 From that very first meeting, this is what I saw..